University of Turku, UTU (Finland)

 Actions recommended from these bodies include among others: Equality training for the whole staff: As part of human resources development, equality training is organized regularly together with Abo Akademi University.
 Training aimed at superiors contains knowledge about university administration, development of interpersonal skills and knowledge about equality matters.

 The GEP Progress Report is a brief summary of the activities and the interesting events that have taken place during the first implementation period.

 The Report can be also used as an introduction to the Updated Gender Equality Plan that is currently under implementation.

 Based on the assessment activities, the RPO has developed a tailored GEP that considers and addresses the local strengths and weaknesses.
 The design and development of the GEP was discussed among all RPOs involved in the project and was further supported by an online crowdsourcing platform that has ensured the participatory design of GEPs and the maximum diffusion of knowledge among partners and stakeholders (academic staff member, gender experts, students, etc).
 The GEP is now in the process of implementation.

-Current status of gender distribution at UTU
+Initial status of gender distribution at UTU

 The University of Turku promotes the equal placement of women and men in different positions and creates equal opportunities for career advancement on all levels.
 There is an obligation to consider positive discrimination when the field has a clear (less than 40 %) under-representation of one gender, when the applicants are either equally qualified or nearly equally qualified and when the prerequisites for the procedure are otherwise fulfilled.
 In the performance appraisals, the improvement of the working conditions and the duties of both men and women are taken into account equally.
 When evaluating career advancement, maternity, paternity and parental leaves as well as childcare leaves must be taken into account.
 Also, the University encourages an equal number of women and men to be nominated as candidates in the elections of the University’s administrative bodies.